feathecutie/genome-editing/slides/main.md

 ## Discovery
 ### Francisco Mojica - University of Alicante
+- Studied these sequences
+- Proposed theory of function
+  ⇒ Turned out to be wrong
-- Proposed the acronym CRISPR
+- Mojica and Ruud Jansen proposed the acronym CRISPR

 | ~ |